 Exploring the Old Town of Annecy in winter

-The next day we explored the town.
+The next day we explored Annecy Old Town.
 The two main sites of the town are the Chateau d’Annecy and the Palais de l’Isle.
 The Chateau sits atop a small, steep hill and dates back to the 12th century.
 Today, it houses two museums and an observatory.
+It is absolutely one of the top Annecy attractions.
 The Palais de l’Isle is the gem of the old town and is best viewed from the canal bridge next to it, which is usually full of eager photographers.
 At one time the Palais was a courthouse, today it houses a local history museum.

 Christmas Markets – the best of Annecy in winter

 Most French, Swiss and German towns have their own Christmas markets and Annecy in winter is no exception.
-However, unlike many of the Christmas markets, this one was still open over the New Year period.
-The markets of Annecy are split between the lakeside, and the main town square which is set further back from the lake.
+However, unlike many of the Christmas markets, the Annecy Christmas Market was still open over the New Year period.
+The markets of Annecy are split between the lakeside and the main town square which is set further back from the lake.

 The market stalls are set up with many cute and unusual gifts, like the cake-shaped candles that look almost good enough to eat!
 There are also various food stalls and eateries around them.
 Tom got himself some escargots to go with his vin chaud, whereas I decided to stick with a chocolate crépe.
 When visiting Annecy in winter, the Christmas markets are a must-visit.
 If you love Christmas markets, then check out our post about the Strasbourg Christmas markets.

 For the main course, I had a tartiflette, which is a local dish of potatoes, onions, lardons and Tamié cheese (yes, more cheese!) cooked in a skillet.
 It was melty and stomach-warming and the perfect dish for a freezing day in Annecy in winter.
 Tom had traditional Savoyard sausages cooked with, yep, yet more cheese with white wine and served with polenta.
-His verdict was that it was full of umami flavours and the ultimate comfort food.
+His verdict was that this Annecy food was full of umami flavours and the ultimate comfort food.
+If you want to get more inspiration for food in the French Alps, you should read as well A FOOD ADVENTURE IN THE FRENCH ALPS: EVIAN.

-The next day, we decided to go for walk around the lake.
+The next day, we decided to go for walk around Lake Annecy.
 Firstly because nothing was actually open.
 It was New Years Day and the good cafe-owners of Annecy were taking advantage of their hard-earned lie-in.
 Secondly, we really needed to start walking off some of them cheese kilos.

 We went to the lakeside and started walking around clockwise.
 Although we knew that at 38km, walking the perimeter of the lake would be beyond us for New Years Day, we made it a good 4km around before we started walking back just to find somewhere to get a hot drink.
 The mountains and much of the lake were shrouded in mist for most of our walk.
-Although this meant the views were not so spectacular, it gave the lake an ethereal, mystical sense that simply cannot survive when sun emerges and the mountains start doing their majestic thing.
-Walking around the perimeter is one of the best ways to experience the lake of Annecy in winter.
+Although this meant the views were not so spectacular, it gave the lake an ethereal, mystical sense that simply cannot survive when the sun emerges and the mountains start doing their majestic thing.
+Walking around the perimeter is one of the best ways to experience the lake of Annecy in winter and for us one of the best things to do in Annecy.

 “Venice of the Alps?”